the-via/website/docs/configuring_qmk.md

 Note that spaces are allowed.

+### Set `bootmagic.matrix` (optional)

+If the Esc key (or top left key) of the keyboard is not at matrix position (0,0), then explicitly set its matrix position in `info.json` at the keyboard level.

+    "bootmagic": {
+        "matrix": [3, 4]
+    }

+For consistency, it should be set to the top left key of the keyboard, even if this is not the Esc key (e.g. left side numpad keyboards, 40% and smaller keyboards, etc).
+Always test this works before submitting the PR to QMK.

+You may want to consider enabling bootmagic lite at the keyboard level (i.e. adding `"bootmagic": true` to the `features` list in `info.json`).
+This will automatically be enabled for VIA-enabled builds, but it is still useful for VIA-disabled builds so that the device can be switched into bootloader mode without requiring a `QK_BOOT` keycode or pressing the reset button on the PCB.

 ## VIA settings in `config.h`

 The VIA implementation in QMK will automatically define its own settings for EEPROM usage, the number of layers used for dynamic keymaps, etc. Unless the keyboard requires loading/saving its own state to EEPROM outside of QMK’s core EEPROM usage, there is no need to override the default settings.